Christopher M. Smith, MA, CMI

 A Maryland native, Chris always had a passion for scientific exploration and artistic expression.
 After graduating from Salisbury University with a degree in Exercise Science, he spent the following year studying at the Schuler School of Fine Art Atelier in Baltimore, MD.
 There he learned the artistic techniques of the old masters, studying oil painting, sculpture and drawing.
 Christopher is a graduate of the Art as Applied to Medicine Department at Johns Hopkins University School of Medicine.
 He has received many awards for both his medical and biological illustrations from the Association of Medical Illustrators, and medical publishers such as Elsevier.
 Chris is also a published author of both peer-reviewed research papers and scientific textbooks on the evolutionary developmental biology of human musculoskeletal morphology.

-Currently, Christopher is both Medical Illustrator at the Icahn School of Medicine at Mount Sinai and a Ph.D. student in Physical Anthropology at the Graduate Center of the City Univeristy of New York in New York City.
-While Chris’s scientific interests lie in all fields of biology and medicine, his deepest passions reside in evolutionary and developmental biology, comparative morphology, and craniofacial malformations.
+Currently, Christopher is a Ph.D. student in Physical Anthropology at the Graduate Center of the City University of New York and in the New York Consortium of Evolutionary Primatology in New York City.
+While Chris’s scientific interests lie in all fields of biology and medicine, his deepest passions reside in paleoanthropology, evolutionary and developmental biology, comparative morphology, and craniofacial malformations.
 To see Christopher’s current book publications please visit his author pages at CRC Press and Amazon.

 -Inez Demonet Award, 2014, Vesalius Trust, for the highest academic achievement and most promise for contributions to the field of medical illustration (1 awarded in US/Canada)

 -Vesalian Scholar, 2014, Vesalius Trust, scholarship grant for thesis research (4 awarded in US/Canada)

 -William P. Didusch Scholarship, 2012, Johns Hopkins University School of Medicine